Custom Templates

 Built-in templates

-Numwisely includes four built-in invoice templates.
+Numwisely includes two built-in invoice templates — Earthy Modern and Official Invoice.
 Each is a professionally designed, legally compliant layout that includes all required invoice fields: invoice number, date, due date, seller and buyer details, line items table, subtotal, VAT, total, and payment reference.

 Built-in templates support all three output languages (English, German, Finnish) and all three tax treatments (standard VAT, zero-rated, EU reverse charge).
 They are the fastest way to start sending professional invoices.